Fordham-GSB-AI-Society/Website/README.md

-# Fordham Artificial Intelligence Club Website
+# Fordham Artificial Intelligence Society Website

 A modern, interactive website for the Fordham University Artificial Intelligence Club.
 Built with Next.js 15, React, TypeScript, and Tailwind CSS, featuring smooth animations and a responsive design.